hrushikeshrv/ocw/6.046/lec3.md

 2.Root Representation - We can uniquely specify a polynomial by specifying all of its roots.
 3.Sample Representation - We can uniquely specify a polynomial of degree k by specifying the value the polynomial takes at at least k distinct points.

-The advantages and disadvantage of each representation is as follows -
+The advantages and disadvantage of each representation is shown in the figure -

 ![Image](./media/image273.png)